Reflection centralizers in Coxeter groups: Examples

 The first step blows up the branch point, the second shows what will be erased, and the third actually erases it.

-An example with an edge label $\infty$ is the reflection group of the even unimodular Lorentzian lattice of dimension~$18$.
-By \cite{Vinberg-units} (see also \cite{Conway}), $\D$ is
+An example with an edge label $\infty$ is the reflection group of the even unimodular lattice of signature $(17,1)$.
+By \cite{Vinberg-units} (see also \cite{Conway}), $\Delta$ is

-which after explosion and erasure yields Since the vertices marked ``!''\ correspond to $A_3$'s in $\D$ whose convex hull is a $\tildeD_{16}$, they should be joined by an edge labeled $\infty$.
+which after explosion and erasure yields Since the vertices marked ``!''\ correspond to $A_3$'s in $\Delta$ whose convex hull is a $\tildeD_{16}$, they should be joined by an edge labeled $\infty$.
 Adjoining this edge completes the description of $\DOmega$.
-(Remark: this is the reflection group of the even Lorentzian lattice of dimension~17 and determinant~$\pm2$.
-Because it acts on hyperbolic space $H^{16}$, it makes sense to ask whether this $\infty$ represents parallelism or ultraparallelism.
-It represents parallelism, because the corresponding infinite dihedral group lies in the affine group $W(\tildeD_{16})$.)
+Remarks: (1) this is the reflection group of the even lattice of signature $(16,1)$ and determinant~$-2$.
+(2) Because it acts on hyperbolic space $H^{16}$, it makes sense to ask whether this $\infty$ represents parallelism or ultraparallelism.
+It represents parallelism, because the corresponding infinite dihedral group lies in the affine group $W(\tildeD_{16})$.